d-kens/stylemart-api/README.md

 # E-Commerce API

-This is a robust and scalable e-commerce API built using **NestJS**, **TypeORM**, and **MySQL**, providing a complete backend solution for an online store.
+This is an e-commerce API built using **NestJS**, **TypeORM**, and **MySQL**, providing a complete backend solution for an online store.
 The API is designed to handle essential e-commerce functionalities, ensuring a seamless shopping experience for users.

 ## Features